2020 Medicare Changes & Trump’s Executive OrderOctober 4, 2019

 As enrollment continues to increase, plan selection and variety increase too, with approximately 600 new plans offered in 2019!
 99% of seniors and Medicare-eligibles have access to a MA plan – and 91% can choose from 10 or more plan options.
 Beneficiaries will not only see more plans to choose from, but also new supplemental Medicare benefits!

-The 2019 Medicare Advantage changes might open up your health care options!
 Are you interested in getting coverage beyond Original Medicare?
-Along with the new benefits, many MA plans offer dental, hearing, and vision coverage.
+Along with the new benefits, many Medicare Advantage plans offer dental, hearing, and vision coverage.